 Colors | Phantom Black, Phantom White, Green, Burgundy | Mystic Bronze, Mystic Black, Mystic White |

 When it was first announced in 2021, the Samsung Galaxy Note 20 Ultra cost a whopping $1,299.
-Understandably, with the release of newer Samsung models, the price for the Note 20 Ultra has significantly decreased since then, and can now be found for less than $1,000.
+Understandably, with the release of newer Samsung models, the price for the Note 20 Ultra has significantly decreased since then, and can now be found for less than $1,000 if you look carefully enough.

 The back of the phone is where the designs really differ.
-While both smartphones feature elaborate rear camera systems, the Note 20 Ultra has three lenses arranged in a rectangular shape.
-The S22 Ultra embraces a simpler approach, instead opting for five sensors embedded directly into the back of the phone.
+While both smartphones feature elaborate rear camera systems, the Galaxy Note 20 Ultra has three lenses arranged in a rectangular shape.
+The S22 Ultra embraces a simpler approach, instead opting for four sensors and a laser AF embedded directly into the back of the phone.

-The S22 Ultra is more durable than the Note 20 Ultra, as the former features an armor aluminum frame and Gorilla Glass Victus Plus back.
+The Galaxy S22 Ultra is more durable than the Galaxy Note 20 Ultra, as the former features an Armor Aluminum frame and Gorilla Glass Victus Plus on the back.

-Both the Galaxy S22 Ultra and the Note 20 Ultra have AMOLED QHD displays, but there's a number of differences.
+Both the Galaxy S22 Ultra and the Galaxy Note 20 Ultra have AMOLED QHD+ displays, but there are a number of differences between them.

-The Galaxy S22 Ultra's display can also get a lot brighter, as it turned in a max reading of 1,350 nits.
-The Note 20 Ultra delivered 662 nits, so the outdoor readability of the S22 Ultra's panel should be much better.
+The Galaxy S22 Ultra's display can also get a lot brighter, as it turned in a max reading of 1,359 nits in our testing.
+The Galaxy Note 20 Ultra delivered far less at 677 nits, so the outdoor readability of the S22 Ultra's panel should be much better.

 Now, the camera systems are really where the two phones differ.